AndreRudolph/impulsephp-doc/docs/components.md

     }</code>
 </pre>

-You need also need to call the getClientData of the parent class (at least of AbstractComponent) since it contains necessary meta informations for the Impulse client engine.
+You also need to call the getClientData of the parent class (at least of AbstractComponent) since it contains necessary meta informations for the Impulse client engine.

 <h5><a id="server_synchronization">Server synchronization</a></h5>